AdamCorbinFAUPhD/COP5339-Object-Oriented-Software-Design/Homeworks/Project/report.md

 3. The system generates the paths for each algorithm
 4. The system displays a ranking order between each algorithm with some statistics.

+## Use Cases updated after GUI elements

+### UC-1: User selects a  path
+1. The user enters the coordinates in the start position text field and end position text filed
+1. The user checks the first algorithm JCheckBox
+1. The user presses the Compute Path buttons
+1. The system computes the path generation
+1. The system displays a successful path on the grid JPane

+### UC-2: User selects a path

+#### Variation #1:  Invalid path
+1. After step 2 , the system displays the path could not be found

+### UC-3: Computer generates path
+1. The user presses the generate start and end point button
+1. The system picks 2 random points and fills in the start and end JTextField with the positions
+1. The user presses the Compute Path buttons
+1. The system computes the path generation
+1. The system displays a successful path on the grid JPane

+### UC-4: Computer generates path

+#### Variation #1: Invalid path
+1. After step 2, the system displays that the path could not be found

+### UC-5: User selects a different algorithm
+1. The user enters the coordinates in the start position text field and end position text filed
+1. The user checks the a different algorithm JCheckBox than the first
+1. The user presses the Compute Path buttons
+1. The system computes the path generation
+1. The system displays a successful path on the grid JPane

+### User selects points from history
+1. The user clicks on a row in the JTable in the historyTable
+1. The system will repopulate the start and end points in the JTextFields
+1. The system displays the generated path in the grid JPane

+### UC-6: System populates algorithm comparator
+1. The user selects all JCheckBox for the algorithms to run for the simulation
+1. The user enters the coordinates in the start position text field and end position text filed
+1. The user presses the Compute Path buttons
+1. The system generates the paths for each algorithm
+1. The system displays a ranking order between each algorithm with some statistics in the algorithm results JTable

+### UC-7: Generate New Graph
+1. The user presses the New Graph button
+1. the system will clear the graph JPanel
+1. the system will then repopulate GridModel blocking elements
+1. The system will then repaint the graph JPanel

 # User Interface

 ## Mockup
 ![mockup](images/mockup.PNG)
 Link: https://gomockingbird.com/projects/v95sylo/4gXVnC